chc-code/findadapt/README.md

 You can only select one option (either `-fq` or `-prj`) as the input

 - `-fq fn_fq_file`   identify the adapter sequence for a single fastq file
-- `-prj file_list`   text file, contains the fastq list. column1 = study ID, column2 = fastq file path.  -fq and -gse are mutually exlusive
+- `-prj file_list`   text file, contains the fastq list. column1 = study ID, column2 = fastq file path.  -fq and -prj are mutually exlusive

 ## Optional arguments